skupperproject/skupper-docs/input/console/index.md

 1. Determine which site in your network is best to enable the Network console using the following criteria:

-   * Does the service network cross a firewall?
+   * Does the application network cross a firewall?
 For example, if you want the console to be available only inside the firewall, you need to locate the Network console on a site inside the firewall.
    * Is there a site that processes more traffic than other sites?
 For example, if you have a frontend component that calls a set of services from other sites, it might make sense to locate the Network console on that site to minimize data traffic.
    * Is there a site with more or cheaper resources that you want to use?
 For example, if you have two sites, A and B, and resources are more expensive on site A, you might want to locate the Network console on site B.